 Learn more about the program and check out some of the introductory materials provided to teams as they start to understand the wind industry.
-You can also hear directly from the students on what they’ve learned from competing and learn the fundamentals of wind energy for yourself.
+You can also hear directly from the students on what they’ve learned from competing, and learn the fundamentals of wind energy.

-The U.S. Department of Energy Collegiate Wind Competition 2021 will be governed and adjudicated by the CWC 2021 Rules and Requirements document, which is intended to establish fair contest rules and requirements.
+The U.S. Department of Energy’s CWC 2021 is governed and adjudicated by the CWC 2021 Rules and Requirements document, which is intended to establish fair contest rules and requirements.
 In the case of a discrepancy with other competition materials or communication, this document takes precedence.
 The organizers reserve the right to change contest criteria, rules, and measurable outcomes as needed.

-The Collegiate Wind Competition 2021 organizing team held a Turbine Design Contest Kick-Off Webinar, in which interested students and faculty learned more about the competition and the turbine design contest from the winners of the 2020 Turbine Design Contest – Cal Maritime – and alumni from Penn State.
+The CWC 2021 organizing team held a Turbine Design Contest Kick-Off Webinar, in which interested students and faculty learned more about the competition and the turbine design contest from the winners of the 2020 Turbine Design Contest—Cal Maritime—and alumni from Penn State.

-The Collegiate Wind Competition 2022 organizing team held a Project Development Kick-Off Webinar, in which interested students and faculty can learn more about the competition and the project development contest.
+The CWC 2022 organizing team held a Project Development Kick-Off Webinar, in which interested students and faculty can learn more about the competition and the project development contest.

-The Collegiate Wind Competition 2022 organizing team held an informational webinar September 30, in which interested students and faculty learned more about the competition and the application process.
+The CWC 2022 organizing team held an informational webinar September 30, 2020, in which interested students and faculty learned more about the competition and the application process.

 Wind Energy Basics

-Understand the fundamentals of wind energy and find out what information participants need to know to do well in the Collegiate Wind Competition.
+Understand the fundamentals of wind energy and find out what information participants need to know to do well in the CWC.

 Where is the ideal site for a new wind project?
 What are the land use regulations at a proposed site?
 How do you negotiate a power purchase agreement?
 Who is going to buy the power generated at a proposed wind plant?
 These are questions that wind project development and finance professionals answer every day in their work.
 In this webinar, Toby Butterfield of EDP Renewables and Annie McClelland and Caroline Twitchell of Renewable Energy Systems describe their work in these areas and answer questions from students and faculty.